 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Earwax is a build-up of cerumen, sebum, dead cells, sweat, hair and foreign material - eg, dust.
 Cerumen has antibacterial and antifungal properties.
 Earwax is a normal physiological substance that protects the ear canal.
-The quantity produced varies greatly between individuals.
+Earwax produced varies greatly between individuals.
 Earwax may be either wet or dry.
-Wet wax is either soft (more common in children) or hard (more common in the elderly).
+Wet wax is either soft (more common in children) or hard (more common in the elderly and more likely to become impacted and thereby cause symptoms).
 Dry wax is dry, flaky and golden yellow and is common in people from Asia.

 Being a physiological process, earwax is a universal phenomenon.
 Impacted earwax is more common in:

 - People who use hearing aids.